kriticalflare/KustomPyper/README.md

 - Set the range of random posts
 - Get the wallpapers of the day from bing
 - Toggle Windows dark mode from the app itself!
+- Keep track of the wallpapers you have set before
 - Save your favourite walls

 ### Built With